aspose-total-cloud/Aspose.Total-Products/total/en/ruby/conversion/pptm-to-pps/_index.md

 ---title: Convert PowerPoint to PPS, PPTM to PPS FREE Converter or Ruby SDKdescription: Free Conversion of PPTM to PPS by using Ruby Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---